DataDog/hiring-engineers/answers.md

          rows = random.randint(1,11) # amount of rows to insert
          global count # so we can use count as a global variable if (count == 50):
-             rows = 200 # every 50th run let's add A LOT of rows
+             rows = 200 # at our 50th call to this function let's add A LOT of rows
          # insert a random nmber into our numbers table
         for i in range(rows):
             cur.execute("INSERT INTO numbers VALUES (%s)", (rnd,))